open-learning/git4ol/README.md

 These are the basic actors and a quick summary of what their main functions are:

-- `author`: Creates learning materials
+- `author`: Creates learning materials and instuctions
 - `student`: Studies learning materials and submits assignments for review
 - `teacher`: Reviews student assignments and certifies them if passed